CartoDB/airship/packages/components/src/components/as-histogram-widget/README.md

 #### **tooltipFormatter**: function
-Function that receives one value of the **data** property and returns a string.
+Function that receives one value of the **data** property and returns a string or array of strings.
 The value is the one for the bar the user is hovering.

 By default, it returns the _value_ field formatted sensibly.

 The default implementation is the method _defaultFormatter_, so you can use it to keep the original behaviour and add something extra.

+If you return an array of strings, each will be rendered on a different line.

 ```code
 lang: javascript